wellcomecollection/docs/rfcs/055-genres-as-concepts/README.md

 containing inconsistent approaches for Genres vs Subjects, it would be better to consider this approach as part of API v3.

-#### Ignore it
+#### Do nothing

-Compound Genres are unlike Subjects, in that in the rare situation that they are identified in MARC, the identifier refers to the primary Concept within it, and not to the overall Genre.
+Compound Genres are unlike Subjects, in that in the rare situation (three instances) that they are identified in MARC, the identifier refers to the primary Concept within it, and not to the overall Genre.

 e.g. from b30834107